The new Razer Blade is sharper than ever

 The biggest difference to me right away is the much thinner bezel around the screen, which gives the new Blade a more modern look.
 If you compare the older and newer models side by side, you'll also see it's moved from the traditional rounded corners to a more modern-looking squared-off look with sharper edges.

-The screen comes in 60Hz 4K or 144Hz 1,920x1,080 versions, and the body is milled from a single piece of aluminum, much like a MacBook ($1,899.00 at Apple), and fitted with a much larger touchpad than previous models.
+The screen comes in 60Hz 4K or 144Hz 1,920x1,080 versions, and the body is milled from a single piece of aluminum, much like a MacBook ($1,299.99 at Best Buy), and fitted with a much larger touchpad than previous models.

 The components get updated as well, to an 8th-gen Core i7-8750H and your choice of Nvidia 1060 or 1070 GPUs.
 To keep things cool, it has a vapor chamber for cooling, which is a kind of sealed liquid-cooling heatpipe.